cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 1. Keep the current model.
 Useful for basic apps, but clearly suboptimal for applications with their own mechanism to disseminate transactions and particular performance requirements.
 2. Provide more efficient general-purpose mempool implementations.
-   This is an ongoing effort (e.g., [CAT mempool](https://github.com/cometbft/cometbft/pull/1472)), but will take some time (and R&D effort) to come up with advanced mechanisms -- likely highly configurable and thus complex -- which then will have to be thoroughly tested.
+   This is an ongoing effort (e.g., [CAT mempool][cat-mempool]), but will take some time, and R&D effort, to come up with advanced mechanisms -- likely highly configurable and thus complex -- which then will have to be thoroughly tested.
 3. A similar approach to this one ([ADR110][adr-110]) whereby the application-specific mechanism directly interacts with CometBFT via a newly defined gRPC interface.
+4. Partially adopting this ADR.
+There are several possibilities:
+    * Use the current mempool, disable transaction broadcast in `config.toml`, and accept transactions from users via `BroadcastTX*` RPC methods.
+      Positive: avoids transaction gossiping; app can reuse the mempool existing in ComeBFT.
+      Negative: requires clients to know the validators' RPC endpoints (potential security issues).
+    * Transaction broadcast is disabled in `config.toml`, and have the application always reject transactions in `CheckTx`.
+      Positive: effectively disables the mempool; does not require modifications to Comet (may be used in `v0.37.x` and `v0.38.x`).
+      Negative: requires apps to disseminate txs themselves; the setup for this is less straightforward than this ADR's proposal.

 ## Decision